TheCyaniteProject/node-gpt-cli-debian/README.md

 To persist it:
 - Add the export line to `~/.profile` (or `~/.bash_profile`), or rerun the installer to append it for you.
+- Or pass it directly to the installer: `./installer/install.sh --api-key "sk-XXXX"`.

 ## Quick start